 - Invite teachers to incorporate sections from our “UN Me Religious Education Curriculum” into their classes a Sunday or two prior to—as well as on—UN Sunday.

 - Contact the Youth Group advisors to ensure Youth are aware of their opportunity to participate in the planning and execution of this event.

 Constructing a Lesson Involving Climate and Food Justice

 We encourage all congregations to fully engage all members in UN Sunday.
 Please refer to our Religious Education Packet, “UN Me” available on our website.
 Below, we have some suggestions specifically based around our 2020 theme of Climate Justice.

-RE teachers should start by educating themselves through our resource section on current work of the UN on climate issues.
+RE teachers should start by educating themselves through our resource section on current work of the UN on food justice issues.
 Use some of the text or resources to draft a brief lesson that will work for your class.
 After the lesson, engage the children in an activity/ craft.
-A few activities to connect children with climate issues are suggested below.
+A few activities to connect children with these issues are suggested in the next section (Activities and Curricula).
 Possible craft suggestions are in the UU@UN RE packet, “UN Me”.
-Additionally, links to further lesson possibilities from the Tapestry of Faith program are listed below.
+Additionally, links to further lesson possibilities from the Tapestry of Faith program are listed in the next section.

-A few children’s books related to the subject of climate justice.
-You can find them at your local bookstore by following the links provided after each book and entering your zip code on each page, or visit your local library (or its website) to rent a hard copy or e-book.
+A few children’s books related to the subject of climate and food justice.
+You can find them at your local bookstore by following the links provided after each book and entering your zip code on each page, or visit your local library (or its website) to borrow a hard copy or e-book.